warmuuh/wire-remote/readme.md

 ```
 As you can see, the clientside aquires a remote-instance by `remote:'server'` and can then use it like a normal bean (Calling doSomething which resides at server side).
 The callback will be called on clientside! so the connection is bidirectional.
+Output on server would be obviously: "Hello from client" while the output on client would be "hello from server".

 ##Chat example